maziz07/3-Daily-Porgrams/README.md

 **Description**:
 Generates the Fibonacci sequence up to a specified number, showcasing basic algorithm design and list manipulation in Python.

+## Day 4

+### Program 1: Basic Data Analysis - Average Temperature Calculator
+**Concepts Covered**:
+- Lists and list operations
+- Basic arithmetic operations
+- Function definition and usage

+**Description**:
+A program that calculates the average temperature from a list of daily temperatures, demonstrating how to work with lists and perform basic calculations in Python.

+### Program 2: Simple Text-based Game - Guess the Number
+**Concepts Covered**:
+- Importing and using modules (`random`)
+- Loops (`while`) and conditional statements (`if-elif-else`)
+- User input handling

+**Description**:
+An interactive game where the user is prompted to guess a randomly generated number.
+It illustrates the use of conditional logic, loops, and the `random` module.

+### Program 3: Utility Script - Batch Rename Files
+**Concepts Covered**:
+- Working with the file system using the `os` module
+- Looping through files in a directory
+- String concatenation

+**Description**:
+A utility script that renames all files in a specified directory by adding a prefix to their names.
+It showcases file manipulation and iteration over directory contents.

 <!-- Future day entries go here -->